-During fiscal 2014, NTI Asean invested \$100,988 in its joint venture in Singapore.
+The Company did not make any joint venture investments during fiscal 2015.
+On May 31, 2014, NTI Asean purchased the other 50% ownership interest in its joint venture in Singapore for \$110,988.
 The Company did not make any other joint venture investments during fiscal 2014.

-During fiscal 2014, the Company agreed to sell its indirect ownership interest in Mütec GmbH (Mütec), one of the Company's joint ventures in Germany which manufactures proprietary electronic sensing instruments.
-As of August 31, 2014, \$156,854 is due to the Company related to this transaction.
+On November 30, 2013, the Company agreed to sell its indirect ownership interest in Mütec GmbH (Mütec), the Company's former joint venture in Germany which manufactures proprietary electronic sensing instruments.
+In connection with the transaction, the owner of Mütec borrowed \$168,000 from the Company to be repaid over four years with no interest.
+As of August 31, 2015 and August 31, 2014, \$125,891 and \$156,854 was due to the Company related to this transaction.